1.2.3 Child and Family Assessment Process

 Where a child or parent with disabilities has communication difficulties it may be necessary to use alternatives to speech.
 In communicating with a child with such an impairment, it may be particularly useful to involve a person who knows the child well and is familiar with the child's communication methods.
 However, caution should be given in using family members to facilitate communication.

-NOTE: Where the parents have learning disabilities, it may be necessary to adapt communications to meet their needs – for further information, see the section on Good practice guidance on working with parents with a learning disability (2007) updated 2016.
+NOTE: Where the parents have learning disabilities, it may be necessary to adapt communications to meet their needs – for further information, see Good Practice Guidance on Working with Parents with a Learning Disability (Working Together with Parents Network).